 - A student who fails to attend the first meeting of a class or does not complete the first mandatory activity of an online class will be dropped by the instructor as of the first official meeting of that class.
 Should readmission be desired, the student's status will be the same as that of any other student who desires to add a class.
 It is the student's responsibility to drop or officially withdraw from the class.
 See General Catalog for details. - Regular attendance in all classes is expected of all students.
-A student whose continuous, unexcused absences exceed the number of hours the class is scheduled to meet per week may be dropped.
-For online courses, students who fail to complete required activities for two consecutive weeks may be considered to have excessive absences and may be dropped.
-Absences attributed to the representation of th in failing Field Internship.
-EMT-P 235 - A student is allowed to be up to an hour late for 1 shift.
-Any tardiness beyond that may result in failing Field Internship.
-EMT-P 235. - Please remember that a qualified Paramedic Preceptor has volunteered to take you on as a student.
-If you are not able to show up for the schedule you created, your Preceptor can elect to drop/fail you as a student at any time.
-You may not be eligible to be re-assigned to another Preceptor after continuous inappropriate affect. - A student is allowed to miss/re-schedule one 24-hour shift.
-Any absences beyond that may result in failing.
+A student whose continuous, unexcused absence exceed the number of hours the class is scheduled to meet per week may be dropped.
+For online courses, students who fail to complete required activities for two consecutive weeks may be considered to have excessive absences and may be dropped. - Absences attributed to the representation of the college at officially approved events (conferences, contests, and field trips) will be counted as 'excused' absences.